-With Maths making up well over half of all tuition requests, we are used to supporting students and advising parents on what they can do to help.
+With Maths making up well over half of tuition requests, we are used to advising parents on what they can do to help.

 1) Be positive about Maths at home.
 If you have Maths anxiety try not to let on and share it with your child.

 2) Teach your children a growth mindset (more on that below).

 3) Help your children see everyday Maths in the world around them.
 While, at the same time, showing them how it is useful to us in our daily lives.